anaoaktree/findaplumber/README.md

 ## As a Django app
 This Django app in hosted on Heroku and you can visit [here](http://findaplumber.herokuapp.com).
+Note that the update link scrapes the website for updated data.
+To prevent Heroku from timing out, a thread was created and 10 second sleep was added.
+To view all the scraped traders, refresh the page a few seconds after.

 To run locally, you can write
 ```sh